-For the majority of cosmetic surgery procedures, you will need to be sedated or put under general anaesthetic.
+For the majority of cosmetic surgery procedures, you will require a general anaesthetic.
 Drinking alcohol can result in serious problems for the anaesthetist as they will be unable to correctly estimate the dose required to put you under (asleep) because alcohol reduces the effectiveness of medication used to do so.
 An anaesthetist has the ability to cancel your procedure on the day if they believe you've been drinking.

 Why you shouldn't drink after your surgery:

-Drinking after plastic surgery can be just as serious as drinking before surgery.
-MYA advise that you wait up to two weeks before drinking alcohol although this may vary depending on your procedure, medical history or surgeons preference.
+Drinking after cosmetic surgery can be just as serious as drinking before surgery.
+MYA strongly advise that you wait up to 2 weeks before drinking alcohol although this may vary depending on your procedure, medical history or surgeon's preference.

 1. Alcohol can result in delayed healing

-Generally, drinking alcohol after your procedure will affect your recovery and will thin your blood.
+Generally, drinking alcohol after your procedure will affect your recovery rate and will thin your blood.
 The thinning of your blood can cause additional problems such as prolonged bleeding or infections, as alcohol can reduce the effectiveness of your autoimmune system.
-If you

 2. Alcohol can increase the risk of swelling